Compliance monitoring

 • The duty manager is responsible for assisting the agencies and providing information to the agency’s representatives.

-The agencies may require immediate action from the licensee to ensure compliance at the time of the visit/inspection if any issues are identified.
+The agencies may require immediate action from the licensee to ensure compliance at the time of the checks if any issues are identified.
 Any serious breaches of the conditions of the licence may result in further action.
 The agencies will work with the licensee using a graduated response approach - this means the level of action is based on the level of risk created by the premises not achieving compliance.

 Alcohol risk diagram.